onewithnow/onewithnow.github.io/_posts/2010-12-28-2010-a-year-of-connection-and-gratitude.md

 **1. Subscribe by email**.
 It’s free and easy and will deliver fresh content straight to your inbox.

-**2. Following on[ twitter](http://twitter.com/onewithnow).** I enjoy interacting with friends on twitter.
+**2. Following on [Twitter](http://twitter.com/onewithnow).** I enjoy interacting with friends on twitter.
 It’s fast and efficient.
 It’s the best way we can exchange ideas.

 **3. Liking the [Facebook](http://www.facebook.com/onewithnow) page.**.
 This is a new page and I would love to get your support.
 If you’re on Facebook, I’ll see you there.